mattytrog/FUSEE_SUITE/Fusee-Suite/SETTINGS_UF2/README.md

 ## These are settings files for all versions of Fusee_UF2.
 Just open your UF2 drive and drag / drop.
 This will not overwrite your current firmware, this merely changes virtual EEPROM settings.
 You can of course use VOL+ to change these settings when CFW is running, as always.

+## You can "reset" the EEPROM in the VOL+ settings, or just flash BLANK.UF2 for some default values.

 ## Naming Convention

 The filename has 5 "sections"...